-UPDATE: Since writing this article, Crown Towers Melbourne have changed their policy and their club lounge is now chargeable.
+UPDATE: Since writing this article, Crown Towers Melbourne has changed their policy, and their club lounge is now chargeable.

 The Melbourne Club InterContinental lounge is available exclusively for guests booking into Club InterContinental rooms and suites.
 It is not open to guests in Executive rooms.
-If you are in an Executive room you will have to pay a premium to access the Club, although the rooms at this hotel are a little dated and will hopefully be refurbished soon.
+If you are in an Executive room, you will have to pay a premium to access the Club, although the rooms at this hotel are a little dated and will hopefully be refurbished soon.

 With private access on level 4, this lounge is a place of sanctuary with all-day refreshments and Barista Coffee.
 It is a modern lounge but has a historic balcony area where you can have drinks and a bite alfresco if the weather is nice.

-Breakfast is served daily from 6:30 – 10:30 am with a full buffet selection featuring freshly brewed barista coffee, fresh juices and fruit, pastries and bakery items, cured meats and cheese, gourmet yogurt and cereals, hot dishes on the buffet, and eggs to order.
+Breakfast is served daily from 6:30 – 10:30 am with a full buffet selection featuring freshly brewed barista coffee, fresh juices, and fruit, pastries, bakery items, cured meats and cheese, gourmet yogurt and cereals, hot dishes on the buffet, and eggs to order.